joachimvh/SPARQLAlgebra.js/README.md

 which contains all possible values for the `type` field in the output results.
 Besides that it also contains all the TypeScript interfaces of the possible output results.
 The output of the `translate` function will always be an `Algebra.Operation` instance.

+The best way to see what output would be generated is to look in the `test` folder, where we have many SPARQL queries and their corresponding algebra output.

 ## Deviations from the spec
 This implementation tries to stay as close to the SPARQL 1.1